78afec35/OneCleverHorse/README.md

 The most likely cause for this is that servies are span up in the workers and don't show up on the manager.
 I am not sure why that is.

+*EDIT*  I have spent a good part of a day exploring what the error is and once I gave up and started to actually code using this pipeline, I figured out that whilst the test deployment with docker-compose passes, stack deploy is more particular about what it deploys, as well as it keeps logs.
+Ergo the killer error was just me using mock code that didn't work.

 Troubleshooting stages so far include :
 1. Destroying and recreating the server.
 2. Removing tags or any kind of capitalisation.